opsdis/nodegraph-provider/README.md

 Create a dashboard and select the "Node Graph" plugin.
 Select the data source `Micro`.

-Load the simple graph model
+Load the simple graph model by create nodes and edges:

     ./examples/setup_test.sh

+Or run the example to create a complete graph:

+    ./examples/setup_graph.sh

 In Grafana you should now see this.
 ![Initial Graph](docs/graph_1.png?raw=true "Start graph")